d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   list of callback functions stored in the variable `cycle-spacing-actions'.  `sweep' leverages this facility and adds `sweeprolog-align-spaces' as the first action of `cycle-spacing'.
-To inhibit this `sweeprolog-mode' from doing so, set the user option `sweeprolog-enable-cycle-spacing' to nil.
+To inhibit `sweeprolog-mode' from doing so, set the user option `sweeprolog-enable-cycle-spacing' to nil.

   Moreover, in Emacs 29 `cycle-spacing' is bound by default to `M-SPC',